Thursday, August 29, 2024

 Its been a fat year for the mountains of the Upper Cook Inlet plus the north face of Pioneer flushed to the road, so Pio has been on my mind.
 But, per usual, my mind has also been fogged by other things like planes, boats, knocking down walls in the house, family, and maaaybe work.
 Dane and Charlie's recent ascent of the north face was the reminder I needed.

 Earlier this week Tony and I left work early to meet in the parking lot where it was 47 degrees and hard to believe that it could be winter anywhere.
-We putzed around taking extra odds and ends of climbing gear out of our backpacks then waded up the 40 foot-deep cone of avy debris.
+We putzed around pulling extra odds and ends of climbing gear out of our backpacks then waded up the 40 foot-deep cone of avy debris.
 The first ice pitch was sticky and quick, but I was definitely glad we would not be free-downclimbing it like Dane and Charlie recently did.

 Above the ice bulge we stopped to swap crampons for skins, look out over the dry Mat Valley, and then start to break trail up into the sticky hot pow.